 Every two years we host and coordinate a financial literacy summit which brings together practitioners and researchers from New Zealand and overseas.

-For details about the next summit in June 2013, see financial literacy summits.
+For details, see financial literacy summits.

 We launched New Zealand's first annual Money Week in September 2012 as a focal point for public-facing activities by the various groups that make up this country’s financial literacy movement.
 The week-long series of financial education events and activities is designed to raise awareness of how people can better manage their money and get help as they do that.